CAN: Feature Co-Action for Click-Through Rate Prediction: Co-Action Network

-where $\hat{y}$ is the predicted probability of the click behavior, $\Theta_{CAN}$ is the parameters set of the lookup table for co-action unit, and $\Theta_{DNN}$ is the parameter set of the DNN.
-The ground truth is denote as $y \in \{0,1\}$ and we finally minimize the cross-entropy loss function between the $\hat{y}$ and label $y$:
+where $\Theta$ denotes the parameters in the model and $\hat{y} \in [0, 1]$ is the predicted probability of the click behavior.
+The ground truth click information is denoted as $y \in \{0,1\}$.
+We finally minimize the cross-entropy loss function between the prediction $\hat{y}$ and label $y$: